herebythere/baseboard/README.md

 Function, flow, and experience should be created by design teams and developers, not libraries or boilerplates.
 Baseboard supports this philosophy and lets you begin from (almost) nothing.

-Baseboard is an alternative to *Reset* and *Normalize* and delivers a semantic reduction with a minimal footprint ( < 2.5kb ).
+Baseboard is an alternative to *Reset* and *Normalize* and delivers a semantic reduction with a minimal footprint.

 It's modular and easy to debug.
 There are no repeated declarations and each element derives from a single inheritance chain.